esp-rs/std-training/book/src/04_4_interrupts.md

     - pull up
     - interrupt on positive edge

-Possible options:

-Pins are configured with the `c struct` `gpio_config_t`.
 The struct has the following fields:

  * `pin_bit_mask`: represents the Pin number, the value 1  shifted by the number of the pin.
  * `mode`: sets the mode of the pin, it can have the following settings: